rozek/notes-on-modular-things/README.md

 * Electronics and
 * Programming

-For mechanics, there are [fischertechnik](https://www.fischertechnik.de/en) and [Lego technic](https://www.lego.com/de-de/themes/technic/about), case construction is aided by 3D printers, and programming is becoming easier for beginners thanks to [Blockly](https://developers.google.com/blockly), web-based development environments, or even generative AI.
+For mechanics, there are [fischertechnik](https://www.fischertechnik.de/en) and [Lego technic](https://www.lego.com/de-de/themes/technic/about), case construction is aided by 3D modelling tools and 3D printers, and programming is becoming easier for beginners thanks to [Blockly](https://developers.google.com/blockly), web-based development environments, or even generative AI.

 However, electronics has remained difficult so far.
 Even modern microcontroller solutions like [Arduino](https://www.arduino.cc/) or [Espruino](https://www.espruino.com/) require (in addition to pure application development) at least the engagement with another environment - sometimes even the learning of another programming language.